 With the Easter holidays coming up, you might find some more time to grab a book and learn about the city of tomorrow.
 We have curated our favourite list of books in the fields of urbanism, governments, crowdsourcing and civic technology.
 Take a sip from your coffee and enjoy your reading time!

-“Smart Citizens, Smarter State” suggests that public decision-making could be more effective and legitimate if government were smarter.
-Think about how powerful institutions would be if they knew how to use technology to leverage citizens expertise.
+“Smart Citizens, Smarter State” suggests that public decision-making could be more effective and legitimate if government were smarter if our institutions knew how to use technology to leverage citizens expertise.
 Just as individuals use only part of their brainpower to solve most problems, governing institutions make far too little use of the skills and experience of those inside and outside of government with scientific credentials, practical skills, and ground-level street smarts.
-New tools that Beth Simone Noveck calls technologies of expertise are making it possible to match the supply of citizen expertise to the demand for it in government.
+New tools what Beth Simone Noveck calls technologies of expertise are making it possible to match the supply of citizen expertise to the demand for it in government.
 Crowdsource wisely, not widely.

 Rich with new insights from psychology, neuroscience and Montgomery’s own urban experiments, Happy City reveals how our cities can shape our thoughts as well as our behavior.
 The message is as surprising as it is hopeful: by retrofitting cities and our own lives for happiness, we can tackle the urgent challenges of our age.
 The happy city can save the world–and all of us can help build it.